DasGMA/sendtags/README.md

 ### `Send Tags Takehome`

-At Noterouter, we use tags to that are assigned to our clients' users in order determine who we want to send messages to.
-For this takehome, we created a rudimentary tags system for you to finish and implement.
+At Noterouter, we use tags that are assigned to our clients' users in order determine who we want to send messages to.
+For this takehome, we created a rudimentary Tags System for you to finish and implement.

-This React App is partially implemented with inputs defined:
+This React App is partially implemented with the following inputs defined:

 > Tags - String "tags" separated by commas that can be thought of as attributes